Software composition analysis (SCA): what is it and does your company need it?

 1. Understand what’s being used

 Although open source code scanning has been around for almost 20 years, SCA tools take things several steps beyond this basic measure.
-In addition to known security issues or vulnerabilities, an SCA tool can provide insight into versions, licenses, and any potential compliance issues that may arise for the company due to the use of a particular component.
+In addition to known security issues or vulnerabilities, an SCA tool can provide insight into versions, software licenses, and any potential compliance issues that may arise for the company due to the use of a particular component.

 2. Ensure compatibility